heavyblotto/pi/docs/design.md

-# buysomepi.com Design Document
+# Buy Some Pi.com Design Document

 ## PRIMARY GOAL FOR ALL DESIGN AND IMPLEMENTATION

 - SELL NFTS
-- SELL ADS
 - DISPLAY ADS

 ## How it works